MaryOdama/LITA_Class_Docummentation/README.md

    2. Load Data into Power Query Editor
       - After selecting your data source, click on Transform Data to open Power Query Editor, Where you will perfom data cleaning.

+   3. Remove Unnecessary Columns
+      - In Power Query Editor, identify and remove colomns that are not requred for your analysis.
+      - Right-click on the column header and select Remove or Remove Columns.

+   4. Remove Duplicate Rows

+      - Ensure you data is unique by removing duplicate rows.
+      - Select the columns you want to consider for duplication, then go to the Home Tab and click on Remove Duplicates.

+   5. Filter Data

+      - Apply filters to include only the relevant data.
+      - Click on the dropdown arrow in the column header,uncheck unwanted values, and click OK.

+   6. Handle Missing Values

+      - Replace or remove missing values as needed.
+      - Select the column with missing values, then go to the Transform Tab and use options like replace values or Remove Rows.

+   7. Change Data Types

+      - Ensure that each columns has the correct data type(e.g,text,number,date).
+      - Select a column, go to the Transform Tab, and click on Data Type to choose the appropriate type.
+      -